-The Fund intends to invest at least 90% of its Net Asset Value in companies that are aligned with the environmental or social characteristics promoted by the Fund.
+The Fund will invest 85% or more of its Net Asset Value permanently in the Master Fund.

-Of this, a minimum of 10% of Net Asset Value will be invested in sustainable investments with an environmental objective.
+The Master Fund intends to invest at least 90% of its net asset value in companies that are aligned with the environmental or social characteristics promoted by the Fund.
+Of this, a minimum of 10% of its net asset value will be invested in sustainable investments with an environmental objective.